ajtanskanen/econogym/README.md

 This library implements Finnish social security as an OpenAI Gym-environment that can be used in a life-cycle model to predict, e.g., employment rate.

-Description of the environment can be found (in Finnish!) from articles (Tanskanen, 2019a; Tanskanen, 2019b).
+Description of the environment can be found from articles (Tanskanen, 2019; Tanskanen, 2020).

+## Versions

+# v0 - minimal

+# v1 - baseline

+# v2 - improved

+# v3 - the latest

+## Rewards

+Reward is log utility of net income minus a constant representing the free time lost.

+# Installation

+Clone the repository and run command

+	pip install -e .

+in the parent directory of gym_unemployment, where you can find setup.py file.

 # Adding a new environment